Beginning in 2019-20, the AP Art and Design portfolios will each consist of two sections:

-- As an AP Art and Design teacher, you’ll need to have your AP Course Audit form approved by your administrator before you can access the system.*
+- If you’re teaching a new AP Art and Design (AP Studio Art) course in 2019-20, you’ll need to have your AP Course Audit form approved by your administrator before you can access the system.*

 - Mid-August: 1-day workshops begin.

-- Log in to the system to get join codes for each of your class sections (you may also receive them from your AP coordinator).*
+- Before classes start, log in to the system to get join codes for each of your class sections.*

 - November 15: Deadline for your AP coordinator to order 2020 AP Exams.